aliirmak/MetaModelOpenSees/README.md

 - I believe dumping the content to a freshly created **mywebgmeapp** should make the project work.

 ## How to run transformation
 - There are two examples.
 One for 2D (pushover) static and the other one is dynamic (earthquake) simulation.
 - Click on the example that you want to play with.
-Select validplugin as OpenSeesTransformation if not selected.
+Select validPlugins as OpenSeesTransformation if not selected.
 - Open the example double-clicking on it.
 Do not click on any block and run OpenSees transformation.
 - Under a minute, the plugin will convert the model into an executable Tcl script, run the simulation, and generate outputs.
-- After succesful run of the plugin, go to **SimulationResultPlotter** under Vizualizer Selector on the left side.
+- After successful run of the plugin, go to **SimulationResultPlotter** under Visualizer Selector on the left side.
 This will show simulation results.
-The vizualition may take some a minute due to the amount of data.
+The visualization may take some a minute due to the amount of data.